pajicadvance/mapstitch/README.md

 ## Mod integration

-- [Trinkets (Updated)](https://modrinth.com/mod/trinkets-updated) or [Ohmega](https://modrinth.com/mod/ohmega): Allows equipping one atlas in the accessory slot, from where it will function as usual and be prioritized for the minimap display
+- [Trinkets (Updated)](https://modrinth.com/mod/trinkets-updated) or [Ohmega](https://modrinth.com/mod/ohmega): Allows equipping one atlas as an accessory, from where it will function as usual and be prioritized for the minimap

+## Recommended mods

+- [Better Nether Map](https://modrinth.com/mod/better-nether-map): Makes maps made in the Nether display at a certain height instead of displaying the Nether roof